Homepage

 KILLING AT HELL'S GATE (Aired on CBS 10/31/81) When an unpopular politician decides to take a ride down the rapids, he stalked by an angry group of men who intend to end his career for good.
 In the tradition of Deliverance.
 With Robert Urich, Deborah Raffin, Paul Burke, and Brion (Shocker) James as one of the local mutants.
 ORDER

 THE LADY'S NOT FOR BURNING (Aired on PBS 11/18/74) Fantastic adaption of the play by Christopher Fry in which a woman (Eileen Atkins) in the middle ages is accused of witchcraft and murder and sentenced to die.
 A man (Richard Chamberlain) admits to the murder and wishes to die in her place, but the ignorance of the community insists it's the woman.
 This is perhaps Chamberlain's finest performance, and is truly a funny and sad indictment of society.
+Comes with color box art for an extra $3.00.
+Specify in instructions box when ordering if you want the art.
 ORDER

 LEGEND OF LIZZIE BORDEN (Aired on ABC 2/10/75) Freaky telling of the 19th century murders of the parents of one Lizzie Borden (Elizabeth Montgomery), of whom was accused of the murder.
 Directed with stylish flair by Paul Wendkos.
 Folks, the version I carry is the uncut, European print as was released on video in England.
 It has more glimpses of Elizabeth in the raw, and certainly more blood spattered than when it was originally shown in '75, and it's not the version shown on A&E, though to be fair that version was uncut as well.
 ORDER